 Additional capital will be needed in the future to continue our planned operations.
-To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
+To the extent we raise additional capital by issuing equity securities, including under our Equity Distribution Agreement with Goldman Sachs & Co.
+LLC, our stockholders may experience substantial dilution.
 We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 If we sell common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.

 Pursuant to our 2013 Stock Option and Incentive Plan (the "2013 Plan") our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants.
 The number of shares available for future grant under the 2013 Plan automatically increases each year by up to 4% of all shares of our capital stock outstanding as of December 31 of the prior calendar year, subject to the ability of our board of directors or compensation committee to take action to reduce the size of the increase in any given year.
-Currently, we plan to register the increased number of shares available for future grant by the maximum amount each year, our stockholders may experience additional dilution, which could cause our stock price to fall.
-We make equity grants to certain new employees joining the company pursuant to an inducement plan, and our compensation committee may elect to increase the number of shares of shares available for future grant without stockholder approval.
+Currently, we plan to register the increased number of shares available for issuance under the 2013 Plan each year.
+If our board of directors or compensation committee elects to increase the number of shares available for future grant by the maximum amount each year, our stockholders may experience additional dilution, which could cause our stock price to fall.
+We make equity grants to certain new employees joining the company pursuant to an inducement plan, and our compensation committee may elect to increase the number of shares available for future grant without stockholder approval.
 We also have an Employee Stock Purchase Plan and any shares of common stock purchased pursuant to that plan will also cause dilution.

-We are subject to securities class action litigation, which may result in substantial costs and a diversion of management's attention and resources, which could harm our business.
+We may be subject to securities class action litigation, which may result in substantial costs and a diversion of management's attention and resources, which could harm our business.

-In the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities, and we are litigating class action complaints in the United States District Court for the District of Massachusetts and for the District of Delaware, filed by purported stockholders against us and certain of our directors and officers.
+In the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities, and we have in the past litigated class action complaints in the United States District Court for the District of Massachusetts and for the District of Delaware, filed by purported stockholders against us and certain of our directors and officers.
 We may face additional securities class action litigation in the future.
 This risk is especially relevant for us because biotechnology and pharmaceutical companies have experienced significant stock price volatility in recent years, and we expect to experience continued stock price volatility.
-Defending against the current litigation and any future litigation could result in substantial costs and a diversion of management's attention and resources, which could harm our business.
+Defending against any future litigation could result in substantial costs and a diversion of management's attention and resources, which could harm our business.